 In other words, the living, vital truth of social and economic well-being will become a reality only through the zeal, courage, the non-compromising determination of intelligent minorities, and not through the mass.

-The text is from copy of Emma Goldman’s Anarchism and Other Essays.
-Second Revised Edition.
-New York & London: Mother Earth Publishing Association, 1911. pp. 75-84.
+The text is from a digital copy of Emma Goldman’s Anarchism and Other Essays, Second Revised Edition, New York & London: Mother Earth Publishing Association, 1911. pp. 75-84.

 Texts on civil disobedience and nonviolent resistance

 Emma Goldman: Against Mass Movement

 Civil disobedience Duty rather than a right